-Try searching these subject-specific resources to begin your religion research, but know that you may need to explore other resources depending on your topic.
+Try searching these subject-specific resources to begin your religion research.

 TU Library has access to Arts & Science Collections I through XI and XV, and the Life Sciences Collection as well as 5,000 ebooks.
 JSTOR has opened access to all its journal collections and added 35,000 free ebooks to its platform through June 30, 2021 for institutions that already had a relationship with them.

 Religion & Philosophy CollectionThis link opens in a new windowCoverage of such topics as world religions, major denominations, biblical studies, religious history, epistemology, political philosophy, philosophy of language, moral philosophy and the history of philosophy.
 Offers nearly 300 full text journals, including more than 250 peer-reviewed titles, for researchers and students of theology and philosophical studies.

 Religion - ProquestThis link opens in a new windowResource for religious studies programs and for anyone researching religious issues and perspectives.
 This resource presently has more than 260 journals, with most of them available with full-text.
 The content is full-text, scholarly, and designed to meet the needs of both religious studies programs and general library collections.

 Sociological CollectionThis link opens in a new windowAccess to more than 500 full text journals, including nearly 500 peer-reviewed titles.
 Sociological Collection offers information in all areas of sociology, including social behavior, human tendencies, interaction, relationships, community development, culture and social structure.